tlkh/hyperconverged-private-cloud-guide/README.md

 # Hyper-converged Private Cloud Guide

-A guide to building a hyper-converged private cloud on commodity hardware
+The goal of this repository is to provide a comprehensive and beginner-friendly guide to building a hyper-converged private cloud on commodity hardware.

 ## Index